ThomasBassa/near-netcar/docs/Software Design Glossary.md

 ## Glossary
 * Ground Station (GS) - User interface.
 The website and the joystick.
 Everything on the operator's end.
-* RPC - The system we are using to output the joystick insturctions
+* RPC - Used for calling a method on another computer
+* PubSub - A system where on computer is a publisher and another is a subscriber and they both are atached to a server
+*

 ## System Design
 * Joystick Code